Rating

 Silly Jack

 The tower is located at a canal called Oude Schans.
 It stands much as it was in 1512, except for the addition of a decorative spire and clock in 1606.
-Rumor has it that after the clock was added, the tower garnered the nickname “Silly Jack” – Malle Jaap in Dutch – because the clock’s bells were rather unreliable and rang at strange times of the day or wouldn’t ring at all for days on end.
+After the clock was added, the tower garnered the nickname “Silly Jack” – Malle Jaap in Dutch – because the clock’s bells were rather unreliable and rang at strange times of the day or wouldn’t ring at all for days on end.

-Today, Montelbaanstoren houses the offices of another water-related endeavor – Amsterdam’s Department of Sewage and Water Management.
+Today, the tower houses the offices of another water-related endeavor – Amsterdam’s Department of Sewage and Water Management.